osamaalmughanni/Kumiko/README.md

 https://github.com/osamaalmughanni/docs/assets/49910802/dfb060e5-15e3-436a-a298-0140d0f220c6

-You can also make the resource name more specific by using a forward slash.
+You can also be more specific by using a forward slash.
 For example: `Project A/Export Room Areas.`

 ---